-1. Make a commitment to managing your diabetes.
+1. Make a commitment to managing your diabetes

 Learn all you can about diabetes.
 Make healthy eating and physical activity part of your daily routine.
 Maintain a healthy weight.

-2. Don't smoke.
+2. Don't smoke

-3. Keep your blood pressure and cholesterol under control.
+3. Keep your blood pressure and cholesterol under control

 Like diabetes, high blood pressure can damage your blood vessels.
 High cholesterol is a concern, too, since the damage is often worse and more rapid when you have diabetes.
 When these conditions team up, they can lead to a heart attack, stroke or other life-threatening conditions.

-4. Schedule yearly physicals and regular eye exams.
+4. Schedule regular physicals and eye exams

-During the physical, your doctor will look for any diabetes-related complications — including signs of kidney damage, nerve damage and heart disease — as well as screen for other medical problems.
+During the physical, your doctor will ask about your nutrition and activity level and look for any diabetes-related complications — including signs of kidney damage, nerve damage and heart disease — as well as screen for other medical problems.

-5. Keep your vaccines up to date.
+5. Keep your vaccines up to date

 - Flu vaccine.
 A yearly flu vaccine can help you stay healthy during flu season as well as prevent serious complications from the flu.